Steve Casula: Davenport

 Casula was the first assistant coach hired in the history of Davenport Panthers football.
 Hired ahead of the 2014 season, he helped build the upstart NAIA football program from the ground up as the offensive coordinator.
-In 2016, the first season that Davenport played, Casula's offense helped pave the way for a winning inaugural season as the Panthers finished with a 6-5 record.
+In 2016, the first season that Davenport played, Casula's offense helped pave the way for a winning inaugural season as the Panthers finished with a 6–5 record.
 Following the season, he was named the interim head coach.
 When he was not hired as the head coach, he departed.

 Ferris State

 In 2017 and 2018, Casula served as the offensive coordinator at NCAA Division II power Ferris State.
-In his first season on staff, he helped lead the Bulldogs to the fourth straight play-off appearance and an 11-2 record.
-In his second season, he helped guide Ferris State to a National Title appearance, eventually falling 49-47 to Valdosta State.
+In his first season on staff, he helped lead the Bulldogs to the fourth straight play-off appearance and an 11–2 record.
+In his second season, he helped guide Ferris State to a National Title appearance, eventually falling 49–47 to Valdosta State.

 Michigan

-In March of 2019, Casula was hired as an offensive analyst by Jim Harbaugh and the Michigan Wolverines.
+In March 2019, Casula was hired as an offensive analyst by Jim Harbaugh and the Michigan Wolverines.
 While there, he worked closely with offensive coordinator Josh Gattis, and earned a promotion to senior offensive analyst ahead of the 2020 season.
 In 2021, Casula helped the Wolverines reach the College Football Playoff.

 UMass

 In December 2021, Casula was hired by Don Brown, the new head coach at UMass as the offensive coordinator and quarterbacks coach.
-This reunited the pair, after previously working together at Michigan from 2019-2020, where Brown was the defensive coordinator.
+This reunited the pair, after previously working together at Michigan from 2019 to 2020, where Brown was the defensive coordinator.

 Michigan (second stint)

 On February 5, 2024, Casula was hired back at the University of Michigan, this time by Sherrone Moore as the tight ends coach.
-On December 3, Kirk Campbell was fired by Michigan as offensive coordinator and Casula replaced him as the interim OC for the ReliaQuest Bowl win over Alabama.
+On December 3, Kirk Campbell was fired by Michigan as offensive coordinator and Casula replaced him as the interim OC for the 2024 ReliaQuest Bowl win over Alabama.
 Chip Lindsey assumed the offensive coordinator duties following the bowl.
 In May 2025, Casula was promoted to co-offensive coordinator, while retaining his role as the tight ends coach.
+In December 2025, Sherrone Moore was fired and Chip Lindsey left the program as a result.
+For a second straight season, Casula was promoted to interim offensive coordinator and in charge of play calling duties, this time for the 2025 Citrus Bowl.

+Texas

+In February 2026, Casula joined the Texas Longhorns as an offensive analyst and assistant tight ends coach under Steve Sarkisian.